ianynchen/booster/booster-task/README.md

 }.build()
 ```

-As each task may already have its dedicated threads, there is no need to provide thread pool for a
+As each sub-task may already have its dedicated threads, there is no need to provide thread pool for a
 sequential or chained task.

 A sequential task also provides a task name based on the two tasks that are connected, hence naming